cloudflare/cloudflare-docs/products/cloudflare-one/src/content/applications/bookmarks.md

 1. In the **Application visibility** card:

     * Toggle on **Show application in the App Launcher** if you want the application to be visible in the App Launcher.
 The toggle does not impact the ability for users to reach the application.
-Users with no access to the application will not see it in the App Launcher regardless of whether the toggle is enabled.
-Users with access to the application will still be able to reach it with a direct link.
     * [Optional] Add a custom logo for your application by clicking **Custom** and entering a link to your desired image.

     <Aside>